-Please view current campus parking information before visiting Citrus.
+Please view current campus parking information before visiting the Citrus College campus.

-Citrus College was founded in 1915 under the leadership of Dr. Floyd S. Hayden, who helped bring the community college movement to California.
+Citrus College was founded in 1915, with an enrollment of 27 students, under the leadership of Dr. Floyd S. Hayden, who helped bring the community college movement to California.
 From 1915 to 1961, the college was operated by the Citrus Union High School District.

 In July 1961, the Citrus Community College District was created to include the Azusa and Glendora Unified School Districts.
 In 1967, the district expanded to include the Claremont, Duarte and Monrovia school districts.